wlerin/feralfilehosting/Feral Wiki/Software/Python - How to install/readme.md

 ~~~

 Select a path to install to.
 This will create the path if it does not exist.

+**Important note:** We do not recommend you install directly to `$HOME` or use this installation in the `PATH` over the existing version.
+There will be problems if you do.
+Do something like this instead:

 ~~~
 Install directory: ~/activestate